Call Us Toll-Free: 1-866-468-6866

 *=PRIVATE SOURCE ONLY

-$2 to $5 lower than the previous week's weighted averages.
-Keep in mind,
+steady to $1 lower with the previous week's weighted averages.
+Keep in mind

-well after the Mandatory cutoff.
-According to Thursday's Daily Direct
+hours.
+According to Thursday's Daily Direct Slaughter Cattle Negotiated

-Slaughter Cattle Negotiated Purchase Summary reports the weekly accumulated
+Purchase Summary reports the weekly accumulated weighted averages were

 The Friday afternoon Daily Direct Slaughter Cattle report lists week-to-date

-DTN MORNING COMMENTS: It will likely be a rather quiet Monday in cash cattle
+DTN MORNING COMMENTS: It looks to be a typically quiet Monday morning in

-country, as both buyers and sellers are busy taking inventory and preparing
+cash cattle country, as both buyers and sellers are busy taking inventory and

-for the week ahead.
-Bids and asking prices have yet to be established, and
+preparing for the week ahead.
+Bids and asking prices have yet to be

 NOTE: Price and volume information listed on this page is supplied by DTN